 In addition to peer mentors who have recently experienced their 1L year, we have many law graduates working in a broad range of areas, waiting to mentor our students and provide a window into life after law school.

-Your experience at Ryerson Law will be filled with an extensive range of activities outside of the academic curriculum.
+Your experience at the Lincoln Alexander School of Law will be filled with an extensive range of activities outside of the academic curriculum.
 In the moment, and on reflection, we want our students and graduates to make the most of their law school experience and to engage deeply and meaningfully with many different opportunities.
 In addition to our student government (the Ryerson Law Student Society) our student clubs cover a broad range of practice areas, external organizations, and affinity groups.
-Ryerson Law students will immerse themselves in law related experiences that will span the national and international spectrum, working directly with people, communities, and technology, providing access to justice while building on their own skills, passions, and ideas.
+Our students will immerse themselves in law related experiences that will span the national and international spectrum, working directly with people, communities, and technology, providing access to justice while building on their own skills, passions, and ideas.

-Ryerson Law Students will work within the Community, supervised by practicing lawyers, on a broad range of legal issues.
+Lincoln Alexander School of Law students will work within the Community, supervised by practicing lawyers, on a broad range of legal issues.
 Applying what you have learned, and learning what you must apply, our community clinics have something for everyone.
 Engaging with clients, applying your knowledge and skills, and working through legal and ethical issues, you will learn and experience what community lawyering is all about.
 Our community clinics will provide opportunities for learning and experiences in real world settings.